PufferFinance/UniFi/l1-contracts/docs/scripts.md

 12. registerOperatorToUniFiAVS(uint256 signerPk, OperatorCommitment memory initialCommitment)
     - Registers an operator with the UniFiAVSManager and sets the initial commitment.
+    - The signerPk is used to sign the operator signature for both EOA and EIP-1271 compliant smart contracts:
+      - For EOA: The signer address (derived from signerPk) is the same as the operator address.
+      - For EIP-1271: The signer can be an EOA (using signerPk) while the operator is a smart contract.
+    - Note: When using a smart contract as the operator, it must implement EIP-1271 for signature verification.
     - Usage: `forge script script/UniFiAVSScripts.sol:UniFiAVSScripts --sig "registerOperatorToUniFiAVS(uint256,(bytes,uint256))" 123456 '["0xdelegateKey...",42]'`

 13. registerOperatorToUniFiAVSWithDelegateKey(uint256 signerPk, bytes memory delegateKey)